Brikky/project-vagabond/README.md

 # Vagabond Tales
 ___
 A social website for those stricken with wanderlust.
-Share your stories, read others' to find inspiration for your next trip.
+Share your stories, or read others' to find inspiration for your next trip.

 ### URL: [vagabond-tales.herokuapp.com](https://vagabond-stories.herokuapp.com/)